redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

-For now we won't be talking to the database in our Contact form so we won't create a cell.
+We won't be retrieving records from the database in our Contact form so we won't create a cell.
 Let's create the form right on the page.
 Redwood forms start with the...wait for it...`<Form>` tag:

 ```javascript{3,9}
 // web/src/pages/ContactPage/ContactPage.js